 Can I still have a newsletter popup form?

-If you want a popup newsletter signup form on your website, read the guidance carefully and plan the best way to achieve this without harming your SEO (or user experience).
+If you want a popup newsletter signup form or opt-in on your website for executing your email marketing strategy, read the guidance carefully and plan the best way to achieve this without harming your SEO (or user experience).

 Here are some tips:

 - If you definitely want a newsletter popup, keep it as small as possible.
 Use the 3rd example above as a guide on the maximum proportion of the screen it should cover on mobile devices.
 Or even better, hide it on mobiles completely (as we have done with the popup on this site).